 We are Public Health

-SCHS students and faculty come from diverse backgrounds and represent a broad spectrum of interdisciplinary academic and research interests.
+SPH students and faculty come from diverse backgrounds and represent a broad spectrum of interdisciplinary academic and research interests.
 We foster a collegial and supportive environment in which students work closely with faculty, staff, practitioners, and other students.
 The quality of our educational programs reflects our deep commitment to our students.